-The Fire Prevention's Special Hazards Unit is responsible for inspecting all facilities that store, use, manufacture or handle hazardous materials.
-The inspections process starts with a permit application that contains facility information and hazardous material inventory statement (HMIS) that assist the Special Hazards Unit in determining required assessments and permits.
-An inspection of the facility is required and all noted correction completed before the permits are issued.
+The Fire Prevention's Special Hazards Unit is comprised of highly trained fire inspectors that are responsible for inspecting all facilities that store, use, manufacture or handle hazardous materials.
+The inspection process starts with a permit application that contains facility information and a hazardous material inventory statement (HMIS) that assists the Special Hazards Unit in determining fire code requirements as well as any required assessments and permits.
+An inspection of the facility is required and all noted corrections completed before the permits are issued.

 The Phoenix City Council approved the creation of the Special Hazards Unit within the Phoenix Fire Department in November 2000.
-The Special Hazards Unit consists of Fire Captains, Fire Prevention Inspectors, a Data Control Specialist and a Fire Protection Engineer all supervised by a Deputy Chief.
+The Special Hazards Unit consists of Fire Captains, Fire Prevention Inspectors, a Data Control Specialist and a Fire Protection Engineer all supervised by a Deputy Fire Marshal Brian Scholl.